-As of 2000, a few Revenue Collecting Offices had introduced a system for paying revenues by electronic means, for the taxpayers' convenience.
+Only a few Revenue Collecting Offices had introduced a system for paying revenues using electronic means by 2000, mostly for the taxpayers' convenience.

-As of 2003, the Ministry of Strategy and Finance (MOSF) and the BOK had introduced a system for paying treasury funds by electronic means, for the creditors' convenience.
+In 2003, the Ministry of Strategy and Finance (MOSF) and the BOK introduced a system for paying treasury funds by electronic means, for the creditors' convenience.

-Disbursement Offices individually establish disbursement accounts at the BOK in advance, and pay treasury funds to creditors by the Treasury Funds Real Time Transfer System, introduced in 2003 and operated by means of file-transfer through the network (Treasury Network) connecting the MOSF(including the Disbursement offices), the BOK, and financial institutions.
+Disbursement Offices individually establish disbursement accounts at the BOK in advance, and pay treasury funds to creditors through the Treasury Funds Real Time Transfer System, introduced in 2003 and operated by means of real-time electronic transfer through the network (Treasury Network) connecting the MOSF(including the Disbursement offices), the BOK, and financial institutions.